 Income & Asset Limits for Eligibility

 There are several different Medicaid long-term care programs for which Maine seniors may be eligible.
 These programs have medical (functional) and financial eligibility requirements, although the exact requirements differ, as do the programs’ benefits.
 Further complicating eligibility are the facts that the criteria vary with marital status and that Maine offers multiple pathways towards eligibility.

 1) Institutional / Nursing Home Medicaid – This is an entitlement program; Anyone who is eligible will receive assistance.
 Benefits are provided only in nursing homes.

 2) Medicaid Waivers / Home and Community Based Services – These are not entitlement programs; There are a limited number of participants.
 Intended to delay nursing home admissions, benefits are provided at home, adult day care, or in assisted living.

 3) Regular Medicaid / Aged Blind and Disabled – This is an entitlement program; Meeting the eligibility requirements guarantees one will receive benefits.
 Various long-term care services, such as personal care assistance or adult day care, may be available.

-The table below provides a quick reference to allow seniors to determine if they are immediately eligible for long term care from a Medicaid program.
-Alternatively, take the Medicaid Eligibility Test.
+The table below provides a quick reference to allow seniors to determine if they might be immediately eligible for long term care from a Medicaid program.
+Alternatively, taking the Medicaid Eligibility Test can prove helpful.
 IMPORTANT, not meeting all the criteria below does not mean one is not eligible or cannot become eligible for Medicaid in Maine.
 More.

 |2022 Maine Medicaid Long Term Care Eligibility for Seniors|